HOMESCHOOLING IN NEVADA & HOMESCHOOL LAWS

 Many families may be eligible for certain federal tax benefits to help offset educational expenses.
 One option is a Coverdell Education Savings Account, which allows money to grow tax-free when used for qualified education costs.
 Nevada homeschool parents might also be able to deduct a portion of mortgage interest or rent if part of the home is used regularly and exclusively for families homeschooling.
 Finally, tax credits or deductions could be available for required books, supplies, and equipment used for a homeschool curriculum.
 To learn more about these potential tax advantages, families should review the information and resources provided by the IRS.

-Immunization Requirements In Nevada
+Nevada Immunization Requirements

 Nevada State Graduation Requirements